StatCan/ingress-istio-controller/README.md

 precedence over the `IngressClass`.

 #### IngressClass
-An IngressClass can also be used.
-The controller will search for IngressClasses that have the `spec.controller` value of `ingress.statcan.gc.ca/ingress-istio-controller`.
+The controller will handle Ingresses with references to IngressClasses that have the `spec.controller` value of `ingress.statcan.gc.ca/ingress-istio-controller`.
 Following is an example of an IngressClass that can be used:

 ```yaml